erudit/eruditorg/README.md

 this road is bumpy.
 To import a dump in mysql:

     $ gzip -dc dump.sql.gz | mysql -u root -D eruditorg

+To be able to restore production data, you will need to configure your mariadb server to use the Barracuda file format by adding this line in your `my.cnf`:

+    innodb_file_format = Barracuda

 ## Creating settings_env.py